PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 - Most attribute names for resources are in lowerCamelCase.
 While the ruby standard for attribute & method names is snake_case, the JSON data from the api uses lowerCamelCase for the names of attributes.
 The Jamf module mirrors those names, for better alignement with the actual data.

-  Example: JSS::Computer has an instance method `serial_number`, while Jamf::Computer has `serialNumber`
+  Example: JSS::MobileDevice has an instance method `serial_number`, while Jamf::MobileDevice has `serialNumber`

-# Connecting to the JP-API
+# Connecting to the Jamf Pro API

 ## Connection Objects